ViswanathanRathinam/Assignment-Hackthon/README.md

 ### Overview:

-In this assignment, you will be developing a training module for natural language processing (NLP) which uses pre-trained deep learning model and then fine-tune it with the given dataset.
+In this assignment, you will be developing a training module for text classification which uses pre-trained deep learning model and then fine-tune it with the given dataset.
 Do required pre-processing on the given dataset.
-Also, you will be developing a web application that integrates that fine-tuned model and recognize the class of the text.
+Also, you will be developing a web application that integrates the fine-tuned model and recognize the class of the text provided by the user.

 ### Requirements: